 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a mash-up of Scorched Earth and Words With Friends, an interesting 2.5D platformer, a rhythm-based endless runner, and yet another zen game.
+Today we've got an ambitious MMO in beta, an endless runner that will give you the Tremors, a card-based tower defense game, an old-school space shooter, and an unconventional puzzler.

 Most games that get released for Android are decidedly casual.
 They're intended for quick, pick-up-and-play encounters when you have a few moments to kill while waiting in the fast food line or in the back seat of a cab.
 Most, frankly, can't compare to the lean-back experience we get from console games (or the lean-forward immersion of their PC brethren).
 Square Enix's Deus Ex: The Fall is a different beast entirely.

 On the surface, Table Top Racing looks like just another mobile racing game.
 The cars are simple, the graphics are charming, and nothing about the title suggests any semblance of depth.
 But hold on to your cereal, because the cars about to drift their away across your kitchen table are packing more horsepower than it seems.
 Table Top Racing comes to us from the creator of Wipeout (Nick Burcombe, now CEO of Playrise Digital), and while this release may not have that series' over-the-top futuristic spectacle, it has enough content to suggest it was made by someone who knows what they are doing.